uidaholib/base-digital-collections-template/pages/about.md

 ### The Book

-*White Pine: King of Many Waters*, published in Missoula, Montana by Mountain Press in 1970 details the rich history of logging, sawmilling, and shingle manufacturing in Kootenai, Benewah, and Shoshone counties in Idaho.
+*White Pine: King of Many Waters*, published in 1970 in Missoula, Montana, by Mountain Press, details the rich history of logging, sawmilling, and shingle manufacturing in Kootenai, Benewah, and Shoshone counties in Idaho.

 {% include feature/image.html objectid="whitepine41" width="25" %}
-The book is a culmination of a six year research project by two retired foresters, Clarence Strong and Clyde Webb.
+The book is the culmination of a six-year research project by two retired foresters, Clarence Strong and Clyde Webb.
 Some of their research was conducted at the University of Idaho Library, and the Library later became the recipient of their materials, including newspaper clippings, correspondence, and manuscripts, in addition to the photographs.

 In compiling the date for White Pine, Strong and Webb spent many tedious hours copying information on sawmill locations and output, mill and lumberyard fires, and other historical material from old newspapers and lumber trade journals.
 They also spent many interesting hours interviewing old-timers--former lumbermen--who were active in Northern Idaho in the early days of lumbering.